Jabher/agregate/README.md

 }

 class RecordSubject extends Record {
     //target is limitation of relation to one record group, and direction is, well, direction.
-Direction is 1 by default, which is '->' relation. -1 relation is '<-'.
-It means there can be 2 relations with same label in different directions.
-0-relation is plain '-', there can be only 1 relation of this type. subjects = new Relation(this, 'relation', {target: Object, direction: -1});
+    //Direction is 1 by default, which is '->' relation. -1 relation is '<-'.
+    //It means there can be 2 relations with same label in different directions.
+    //0-relation is plain '-', there can be only 1 relation of this type. subjects = new Relation(this, 'relation', {target: Object, direction: -1});
 }